-Look after your flags are they will last longer.
+Look after your flags and they will last longer.

 Flags are subjected to the elements.
 Ultra violet rays and high winds cause the breakdown of fibres in flags, particularly the breakdown of the sewn edges at the extremities.